Sisters of Charity Leadership

 Community Director

 Previously, Sister Eileen served two consecutive terms on the SCL Council, beginning in 2010.
 Her ministries focused on education, spirituality, eco-justice, and social justice.
-She taught in the U.S. and Peru and held administrative positions as: a school principal and director of a diocesan house of prayer, a high school admissions department, and a degree completion program.
-Sister Eileen is a former member of the National Board of the Leadership Conference of Women Religious, and formerly SCL liaison to the non-governmental organization (NGO) for the Sisters of Charity Federation at the UN.
-Currently, she is a member of the Vincentian Family Executive Committee.
+She taught in the U.S. and Peru, and for several years served as a school principal.
+Sister Eileen was also the director of a diocesan house of prayer and served in several administrative roles, including director of a high school admissions department and director of a degree completion program.
+Sister Eileen is a former member of the National Board of the Leadership Conference of Women Religious and a former SCL liaison to the non-governmental organization (NGO) for the Sisters of Charity Federation at the UN.
+Currently, she is a member of the Vincentian Family Executive Board.

 Sister Melissa Camardo